disruptiveplanets/AIME/readme.md

 4. Confirmed that different Klms with l>2 can have an effect on output (albeit barely)
 5. Be able to do fits
 6. Check to make sure fits still converge now that physics have changed
+7. Fix the minimization process such that it always yields positive definite Hessians and zero Jacobians.

 ## Not done:
-Immediate:
-1. Scan for scenarios with interesting behavior
+1. Generate data
 2. Write up everything in a summary
-3. Fix the minimization process such that it always yields positive definite Hessians and zero Jacobians.

-Much later:
-2. Ask about two asteroids, or rings?
+3. Final checks

 ### Resolved case